eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-07-Commercial.md

-While typically not directly monetised

-Open-access attitude to benchmarks and alignment software? for reproducibility etc.

-Work of this nature can present genuine opportunity to move the field forward and as such may be eligible for research funding / grants.
+While typically not directly monetised, work of this nature may be able to source funding from avenues such as charitable funding.
+This work is most relevant to bioinformatics and applied soft computing.

 ----

+Timeline needing funds: September - May (9 months)

-Access to scholarly resources & general university facilities? (don't know) Access to highly qualified supervisor ~25-50 h? @ £/h ~ My time ~400h max. ? @ £14/h = £5600
+Access to scholarly resources & general university facilities? (don't know) Access to highly qualified supervisor (what is the rate for PhD consultation) ~ £160/h?
-paid github plan
-visual studio enterprise
+My time ~400h max. ? @ £14/h = £5600 (what is rate for undergraduate work?)

+GitHub Enterprise Plan @ 21 USD/mo = 189 USD
+Visual Studio Enterprise @ 250 USD/mo = 2250 USD

-insurances? evidence / cite sources? for the rates &
+Insurances (against being sued?)? evidence / cite sources? for the rates &

+No insurance on the project as it is not believed to be high risk.

 = £6850?